MicrosoftDocs/dynamics-365-ai/ai-docs/sales/retrieve-insights-data-msdyn-RetrieveTypeValuesFromDCI.md

 > [!NOTE]
 > - You can also generate request and response classes for this action to include in your application code.
 More information: [Generate early-bound types for an action](/dynamics365/customer-engagement/developer/create-own-actions#generate-early-bound-types-for-an-action)
-> - This topic is applicable only for the [Relationship Analytics](relationship-analytics.md) feature.
+> - This topic is applicable only for the [Relationship Analytics](relationship-analytics.md) and [Dynamics 365 AI for Sales capabilities for sales managers](../sales/dynamics365-ai-sales-app.md) features.

 ## Action parameters